 You Might: Need to Redirect Your Gaze and Properly Align Your Body

-While this can also be related to having poor posture, it's also important to note that if you look down too far (as though you're tucking your chin into your chest), your head falls forward.
-This causes your head to feel heavier and it can become out of alignment.
+While this can also be related to having poor posture, it's also important to note that if you look down too far (tucking your chin into your chest), your head falls forward.
+This causes your head to feel heavier and out of alignment.

 As a result, this increases the load on your neck and upper back muscles, causing them to become inflamed and excessively tight, which can lead to pain.